 Such a transition is likely to affect business and consumer service workers differently due to the differences in markets served.
-As highskill service workers transition to remote work, they become more mobile, and may leave big city centers with high rents for regions with lower costs of living or more favorable amenities.
+As high-skill service workers transition to remote work, they become more mobile, and may leave big city centers with high rents for regions with lower cost of living or different amenities.
 When they depart big cities, they take their demand for consumer services with them.
-As a result, the transition to remote work is likely to hurt less-mobile consumer service workers in big cities the most.
+As a result, through this "mechanism," the transition to remote work is likely to hurt consumer service workers in big cities the most.

-In this paper, we use the sudden rise in remote work during the COVID-19 pandemic to provide empirical evidence for this mechanism.
-We proceed in in three steps.
+In this paper, we use the sudden rise in remote work during the COVID-19 pandemic to study the strength of this mechanism in three steps.